top of page

 The Water Official — removes and transforms hardships.

-The Ceremony Begins
+The Sacred Ceremony

 Then the ceremony begins.
 A Delegated Teacher, carrying the Mandate of Heaven and standing in place of Patriarch Zhang and Matriarch Sun, reveals the Three Treasures: the hidden portal, the unwritten mantra, and the hand seal.

 The Teacher points to the hidden portal and opens it.
-To the eyes of the world, it may seem like nothing has happened.
-But in the unseen realm, it is as if a bolt of lightning flashes across the sky—sudden, bright, and full of Heaven’s power.
-After opening it, the Teacher closes the portal.
+To ordinary eyes, it may seem as though nothing has happened.
+But in the unseen realm, it is as if a bolt of lightning flashes across the sky—sudden, bright, and filled with Heaven’s power.
+After opening it, the Teacher gently closes the portal.
 Though closed, it can never again be locked.
-From that moment, it is the seeker’s task to open it for themselves through effort and sincerity.
-This moment is called the Teacher’s Point (明師一指), the first treasure—pointing the way back to Heaven, back to the true self.
+From that moment on, it becomes the seeker’s task to open it through effort and sincerity.

 The Story of Elder Pan